Personal Injury Lawyer

 - How can I pick the best lawyer for my personal injury case?

 You’ve just been injured in Massachusetts.
 You’re not sure what to do next.
 You have questions and need answers.
 Rest assured that many, many people in your situation feel the same way, and have the same questions.
 Here are some of the questions we get asked the most.
 Hopefully the answers we provide will give you some useful guidance.
+If you want to know how your injury claim becomes a lawsuit read our web page on what is involved in a lawsuit.

 I’ve just been injured.
 What should I do?